An important part of the Cold

 pad The complete story

-of one-time pad encryption.
+of one-time pad encryption and how it works.

-Cuban Agent Communications paper on numbers stations and
+on numbers stations and operational methods of

-operational methods of the Cuban intelligence
+the Cuban intelligence service.